numberlock11/WSONE-Docs/docs/Google/MAM_Internal_Apps.md

 |            Work Managed            |           Supported           |           Supported           |
 | Corporate Owned Personally Enabled | Supported (Work Profile only) | Supported (Work Managed only) |

-## Deploying internal apps through managed Google Play
+## Deploying internal apps by hosting in managed Google Play

 There are two ways of deploying internal apps to managed Google Play.
 Apps can be uploaded to managed Google Play through an iframe that is loaded in the Workspace ONE UEM console, or the app can be directly published to managed Google Play through the Play Developer console.